Learning to Drive by Watching YouTube Videos: Action-Conditioned Contrastive Policy Pretraining: YouTube Driving Dataset

 Our YouTube Driving Dataset contains a massive amount of real-world driving frames with various conditions, from different weather, different regions, to diverse scene types.
-We collect 134 videos with a total length of over 120 hours.
+We collect 134 videos with a total length of over 120 hours, covering up to 68 cities.
 Figure~\ref{fig:supp-stat} illustrates the videos' lengths distribution.
 For pretraining, we sample one frame every one second, resulting to a dataset of 1.30 million frames in total.

-Following YouTube's license, we will not directly release the frames we collect.
-We will instead release a list of video links that we use for training.
-Predicted action labels and models will also be made publicly available.